Chapter 1

 In exchange for that trust that we place in you, we ask you to trust that we will support you in solving issues and learning from them.
 It is ok to make mistakes; it is part of the process of learning and trying new things.
 We ask that you're upfront about those mistakes and communicate them early to your fellow team members so that problems can be fixed quickly before they become calamities.
 We're in this together.

 As a Helcim team member, you'll also become a shareholder through our equity / stock-option program.
-Understanding how our business works, how we survive and prosper, how we make money, is an important part of learning how you can contribute to our collective success.
+Understanding how our business works, how we survive and prosper, and how we make money, is an important part of learning how you can contribute to our collective success.
 Once again, trust and transparency are key to that, so we practice open-book management.

 The company's financial statements are open and accessible to anyone at the company.
 These financial statements are extremely sensitive and impact our ability to do business, establish banking relationships, access capital, and reveal a lot about how we operate - so treat them with care.

-Book: Open-Book Management by John Case
+Further learning: Book: Open-Book Management by John Case Helcim Summary: Open-Book Management

 Taking ownership is the most important action you can take at Helcim - not just for your career growth, but also to build trust with your teammates and develop as a professional.
 If you look at any leader at Helcim, this is the common trait that you will find and serves as a major factor for all career advancements and hires.
 It's impossible to cover all the scenarios, but this is what ownership looks like:

 Taking ownership makes you trustworthy and dependable, and this translates well to any role or task that you take at Helcim.
-Ask yourself: would you rather work with - someone that takes ownership, or someone that is negative, delivers shoddy work, and blames others or the environment for the shortcomings of a deliverable?
+Ask yourself: who would you rather work with - someone that takes ownership, or someone that is negative, delivers shoddy work, and blames others or the environment for the shortcomings of a deliverable?
 So follow things through to completion, pay attention to the details, actively increase the effectiveness of your function, and admit your mistakes.
-This never goes unnoticed, and is one of the biggest factors when making major advancement decisions.
+This never goes unnoticed, and is one of the biggest factors when making major career advancement decisions.

 Demonstrating true ownership in your work makes you dependable, and dependability translates well into all roles - both current and future.

-Video: TED | Extreme Ownership by Jocko Willink
+Further learning: Video: TED | Extreme Ownership by Jocko Willink Book: Extreme Ownership by Jocko Willink

 Chapter 5